crn1/planeta-documentation/sections.md

 # Theme Sections

-As mentioned before, Planeta comes with various different section types that can be displayed on the frontpage.
-You can edit them in admin dashboard, in **Planeta** section.
+As mentioned before, Planeta comes with various section types that can be displayed on the frontpage.
+You can edit them in the admin dashboard, in the **Planeta** section.

 ![Screenshot of Main Customizer Options](/images/screenshot-sections.png)